 - Run these 2 commands as root (sudo):

-sudo iptables -I FORWARD -o virbr0 -d [VM IP] -j ACCEPT sudo iptables -t nat -I PREROUTING -p tcp --dport [OUTSIDE PORT] -j DNAT --to [VM IP]:[SERVICE PORT]
+sudo iptables -I FORWARD -o virbr0 -d [VM IP] -j ACCEPT sudo iptables -t nat -I PREROUTING -p tcp --dport [OUTSIDE PORT] -j DNAT --to [VM IP]:[SERVICE PORT] - Test that the port is forwarded

 - Then save them